-- Any problem or concern should be raised promptly with the class teacher - The Phase Leader is also available to meet with parents to help resolve matters quickly - If you are not satisfied with their response or your concern is more serious you may prefer to make an appointment to discuss it with the Assistant Headteacher, Deputy Headteacher or Headteacher.
+- · Any problem or concern should be raised promptly with the class teacher - The Phase Leader is also available to meet with parents to help resolve matters quickly - If you are not satisfied with their response or your concern is more serious you may prefer to make an appointment to discuss it with the Assistant Headteacher, Deputy Headteacher or Headteacher. - To fully explore the issues at hand, ensure clarity and avoid misunderstandings, meetings between school and the complainant will be face-to-face unless both parties agree otherwise.